phbuech/ema2wav/README.md

   `output_directory`: this is the output directory for the processed wav files with audio and position data and csv files.
 Separate subfolders will be created for wav and csv files.

-  `ema_samplerate`: sample rate of the ema data in Hz, e.g. 1250.
+  `ema_samplerate`: sample rate of the ema data in Hz, e.g., 1250.

-  1. `input_path`: this is the directory where the subfolder of your pos and wav data are located, defaults to input folder in project directory
+  `ema_channels`: number of channels in the EMA data, e.g., 16.

+  `audio_input_directory`: input directory containing the audio (wav) files for the conversion.

+  `audio_samplerate`: sample rate of the audio in Hz, e.g., 48000.

+  `audio_channels`: number of channels in the audio file, e.g., 1.

-3. `channels`: the AG channels in your pos data.
+  `channel_allocation`: the AG channels in your pos data.
 Format follows the sheme `parameter name : channel number`.
 For  example:
      ```
      "channels" : {
         "rear" : 1,